Certified & Irreversible Data Destruction

 Key details about our secure data erasure and destruction services.

-We securely erase or destroy HDDs, SSDs, backup tapes, optical media, servers, and mobile devices.
-Each method is selected based on the media type and compliance requirements.
+We process HDDs, SSDs, NVMe media, backup tapes, optical media, servers, and mobile devices.
+Method selection is capability-led and mapped to your policy and regulatory requirements.

 Yes.
-Every erasure or destruction job is fully documented and supported by a individually numbered, serial-linked Certificate of Sanitisation or Certificate of Destruction, suitable for GDPR and ISO 27001 audit requirements.
+Every job is documented with individually numbered, serial-linked Certificates of Sanitisation or Destruction, suitable for GDPR, ISO 27001, and internal audit records.

-If a device cannot be successfully sanitised or verified, it is diverted to controlled physical destruction.
-This guarantees permanent data elimination and full compliance with GDPR and NIST 800-88r2.
+Any failed device is immediately diverted to controlled physical destruction.
+This enforces permanent data elimination and maintains compliance with GDPR and NIST 800-88r2.

-What is the difference between Sanitisation and Destruction?
+What is the difference between sanitisation and physical destruction?

-Sanitisation (Clear) removes data for commercial reuse.
-Purge or Physical Destruction is recommended for regulated environments and generates a Certificate of Destruction.
+Sanitisation (Clear) removes data while preserving media for potential reuse.
+Purge and physical destruction are used where higher assurance is required; physical destruction generates a Certificate of Destruction.

-SSDs are processed using a capability-led workflow.
-Where supported, controller-level purge (NVMe Sanitize or ATA Secure Erase) is used.
-Where purge is unavailable and permitted by policy, controlled logical sanitisation may be applied with verification checks.
+SSDs follow a capability-led workflow.
+Where supported, controller-level purge (NVMe Sanitize or ATA Secure Erase) is applied.
+Where purge is unavailable and policy permits, verified logical sanitisation is used.
 Devices that cannot be reliably sanitised are physically destroyed.

 Our Asset Recovery Service